2023 Prague shootings: Public criticism of police

-While the police intervention after the attack had started was generally accepted as correct, a strong criticism was aimed at apparent mistakes in its search for the perpetrator before the university attack.
-In January 2024, the Chief of Prague Police Petr Matějček was defending the police procedure with explanation: "We were still working with the idea that the man was a danger to himself and was going to commit suicide."
-Interior Minister Vít Rakušan also commented that authorities had no indication of anyone else at risk other than the perpetrator himself, and that police knew that the father was murdered only after decommissioning the improvised explosive device, which took place after the university attack was over.
+While the police intervention during the attack was generally accepted as correct, strong criticism was aimed at apparent mistakes in its search for Kozák beforehand.
+In January 2024, Prague Police Chief Petr Matějček defended the police's actions, claiming that the authorities were acting under the impression that Kozák was a danger only to himself due to his remarks about committing suicide.
+Interior Minister Vít Rakušan also commented that authorities had no indication of anyone else at risk other than the perpetrator himself, and that the police had only known about the death of Kozák's father after decommissioning the explosives found within his home, which took place after the university attack had ended.

-However, that was in contradiction with the information provided by the K.C. in the initial phone call and the murder scene within the house.
-According to Lidové noviny, the circumstances of the father's death were clearly pointing to murder, police also had information about the perpetrator's firearms possession, and Matějček personally ordered a tactical unit to be present in the Staroměstské náměstí area before the attack commenced.
-Moreover, on 26 June 2024, online daily Seznam Zprávy published action reports filed by the policemen that had unsuccessfully searched for the perpetrator in the School of Arts main building.
-Three policemen signed under first report wrote that they were searching for the perpetrator "suspected of murdering his father".
-Report of the other unit explicitly stated: "He was suspected of murdering his father while threatening suicide.
+These statements were contradicted by the information provided by K.C., a friend of Kozák who had initially contacted the authorities about his statements to her, in her initial emergency call and the murder scene within the house.
+According to Lidové noviny, the circumstances of Kozák's father's death clearly indicated that he had been murdered, that police had information about Kozák's firearms possession, and that Matějček personally ordered a tactical unit to be present in the Staroměstské náměstí (Old Town Square) area before the attack commenced.

+Moreover, on 26 June 2024, Seznam Zprávy published action reports filed by the policemen that had unsuccessfully searched for Kozák in the Faculty of Arts main building.
+Three policemen signed under first report wrote that they were searching for the perpetrator because he was "suspected of murdering his father", while the report of the other unit explicitly stated: "He was suspected of murdering his father while threatening suicide.
 Other information suggests that he is a mentally disturbed man who also possesses several weapons."